carmalou/service-worker-example/intro-to-service-worker.md

 This is where our service worker really shines.
 When a fetch request is made, our service worker will intercept it using a function aptly named `fetch`.
 Your service worker can look for a similar fetch request from our cache, or send the request onward.

+The interesting thing about the service worker lifecycle is that activate and fetch don't necessarily run back-to-back.
+Fetch will only run when there is a fetch event to intercept, so it could be some time between the activate event and a fetch event.
+During that time the service worker is idle.

 Now that we have a solid understanding of the service worker lifecycle, let's take a look at a sample.

 # Sample service worker